US stocks edge higher as Wall Street watches for trade news

-NEW YORK (AP) — U.S. stocks edged higher in early trading Wednesday as investors watch closely for developments on trade and await the Federal Reserve’s latest announcement on interest rate policy.
+NEW YORK (AP) — U.S. stocks edged mostly higher in midday trading Wednesday as investors watch closely for developments on trade and await the Federal Reserve’s latest announcement on interest rate policy.

 Wall Street is hoping for enough progress on trade negotiations this week to avoid a new round of tariffs on Chinese goods that include phones, laptops and other popular products.
 The new tariffs are scheduled to take effect Sunday and would mark an escalation in the trade war as the world's two largest economies continue pushing for a deal.